m4k3r-org/LiquidSecuritiesPOS/README.md

 - `/status` return always a static message
 - `/assets` return the list of accepted assets
-- `/gaid` return Liquid Securities account GAID
+- `/gaid` return Blockstream AMP account GAID
 - `/balance` return the balance of subaccount, if `asset` argument is passed return the balance of the selected asset, if not pass the list of known assets
 - `/check` check if a payment is performed if the argument `pointer` is passed (and print information using the thermal printer) or return the list of payment requests
 - `/address` return an address an save request payment (`name`, `asset`, `amount` arguments can be passed on url)